What Is a Health Insurance Claim?

 Insurer processes the claim

-The insurance company will review your claim to verify coverage and assess the documents provided.
-This process, known as claim adjudication, involves evaluating the medical necessity and policy compliance.
+The insurance company reviews your claim to verify coverage and assess the documents provided.
+This process, known as claim adjudication, includes verifying medical necessity and policy compliance.
+Processing times vary depending on claim complexity and the insurer's procedures.

 7. 7